Source IBM Db2 with Kafka/MQ #

 retry-wait-duration-ms: 1000

-, Replicant will not attempt to connect to the source database.
-You can enable it for real-time mode if the log is in a separate storage space than the source database.
+If you set proxy-source to true, Replicant doesn’t attempt to connect to the source database.
+You can enable it for real-time mode if the log exists in a separate storage space than the source database.

-: If you enable realtime replication and use IBM MQ for CDC logs, then you need to specify MQ connection information in this field.
-Each connection can have the following parameters:
+If you enable real-time replication and use IBM MQ for CDC logs, then you need to specify MQ connection information in this field.
+To connect to MQ, you can either specify credentials in plain text form, or use SSL.

 host